IBM/microservices-traffic-management-using-istio/README.md

 Once Istio is installed some of the key feature which it makes available include

-- Traffic management: Content and policy based routing to different versions of the application
+- Traffic management: Content and policy based load balancing and routing
 - Access control: Control access to the microservices based on traffic origination points and users
 - Monitoring: In depth monitoring and logs data collection for microservices, as well as collecting request traces